Peggy Lee: Death

-Tributes and legacy
+Legacy

 Lee is often cited as the inspiration for the Margarita cocktail.
 In 1948, after a trip to Mexico, she and her husband ventured into the Balinese Room in Galveston, Texas.
 She requested a drink similar to one she had had in Mexico, and the head bartender, Santos Cruz, created the Margarita, and named it after the Spanish version of Peggy's name.

 Lee was awarded a star on the Hollywood Walk of Fame for Recording in 1960.
-The star is located at 6319 Hollywood Boulevard in California.
+The star is at 6319 Hollywood Boulevard.